microsoft/onnxruntime/README.md

 See API documentation and package installation instructions [below](#Installation).

 Looking ahead: To broaden the reach of the runtime, we will continue investments to make ONNX Runtime available and compatible with more platforms.
-If you have specific scenarios that are not currently supported, please suggest by filing a [Github Issue](https://github.com/microsoft/onnxruntime/issues).
+If you have specific scenarios that are not currently supported, please share your suggestions via [Github Issues](https://github.com/microsoft/onnxruntime/issues).

 # Getting Started
 If you need a model:
 * Check out the [ONNX Model Zoo](https://github.com/onnx/models) for ready-to-use pre-trained models.
 * To get an ONNX model by exporting from various frameworks, see [ONNX Tutorials](https://github.com/onnx/tutorials).

 If you already have an ONNX model, just [install the runtime](#Installation) for your machine to try it out.
 One easy way to deploy the model on the cloud is by using [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning-service).
-See detailed instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-build-deploy-onnx).
+See [detailed instructions](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-build-deploy-onnx) and [sample notebooks](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/deployment/onnx).

 # Installation
 ## APIs and Official Builds